 Extra Image Samples

 - Weather sealing

 - Autofocus capabilities are fantastic

 - Price point

 The Olympus OMD E-M1 Mk II is a fantastic camera in many regards.
 But it’s expensive.
-However, I’ve sat there debating the price point back and forth.
-While with some other options you get better image quality, you don’t get the absolutely bonkers feature set that you do with Olympus.
+I’ve debated the price point, and while with some other options you get better image quality, you don’t get the absolutely bonkers feature set you get with Olympus.
 You can’t run a Nikon D500 under a faucet–nor can you do that with a Sony a7 II, a6500, or a Fujifilm X-T2 and X Pro 2.
 None of these cameras can be handheld for 15 seconds to get a clean exposure.
-None of these cameras can shoot at the frame rate that this is capable of either.
+None of these cameras can shoot at the frame rate this is capable of either.

 Granted, you’ll need to do more work with the files to get the look that you want.

-In the long run though, you’ll be incredibly rewarded with a fantastic camera.
-And if Olympus keeps up with their promises to provide greater support to professionals, then it all will just make it so much better.
+In the long run, you’ll be incredibly rewarded with a fantastic camera.
+And if Olympus keeps up with their promise to provide greater support to professionals, then it will just make it so much better.

 The Olympus OMD EM1 Mk II gets five out of five stars.
 Want one?
 Head on over to Amazon.